gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 Patcher prompts you for permission to begin the upgrade before proceeding.
 Patcher only changes the files on your local machine.

-If you agree to the upgrade, press `y` and Patcher will update each module in order.
+If you agree to the upgrade, press `y` and Patcher will update each module sequentially.
 When updating to the next version involves a breaking change, Patcher will apply a _patch_ to your infrastructure code.

 **What are patches?** A Patch is a YAML file with a set of commands to execute to transform your code.
 The maintainers of the dependencies you're using can create patches to update your code automatically, such as when a new release